utiasSTARS/PhoenixDrone-sitl_gazebo/README.md

 This repository is built upon RotorS from ETHZ-ASL: https://github.com/ethz-asl/rotors_simulator

-Our main contribution is a custom model of Hummingbird under `models/hummingbird/hummingbird.sdf` and its aerodynamic plugin with calibrated aerodyanmic coefficients under `src/gazebo_ts_aerodynamic_plugin.cpp`.
+Our main contribution is a custom model of the Hummingbird under `models/hummingbird/hummingbird.sdf` and its aerodynamic plugin with calibrated aerodyanmic coefficients under `src/gazebo_ts_aerodynamic_plugin.cpp`.

 You do not need to explicitly build this library, this repo is referenced as a submodule under the main PX4 repository and will be compiled automatically when running SITL.

-**If you use this simulator in academic work, please cite RotorS and our paper as per the README in the upper level repository.**
+**If you use this simulator in academic work, please cite RotorS and our paper as per the README in the top level repository.**

 ## Install Gazebo Simulator